objectbox/objectbox-python/README.md

 box.remove(person)    # Delete
 ```

-For more information and code examples see the tests folder as well as docs for other languages which may help you understand the basics.
+For more information and code examples, see the tests folder.
+The docs for other languages may also help you understand the basics.
 * ObjectBox Java = https://docs.objectbox.io
 * ObjectBox Go - https://golang.objectbox.io
 * ObjectBox Swift - https://swift.objectbox.io